 2022 Election Information

-This fall, resident owned communities in the Midwest will elect a fellow leader to directly represent ROCs on the ROC Association and the ROC USA® Boards of Directors.
+This fall, resident owned communities in the East, Midwest and South region will elect a fellow leader to directly represent ROCs on the ROC Association and the ROC USA® Boards of Directors.

 ROCs elect Directors to the ROC USA, LLC Board of Directors, helping ensure community involvement in the governance of ROC USA and providing a strong voice in the planning and shaping of ROC USA’s work.